McIlwraith, McEacharn & Co

 McIlwraith, McEacharn & Co was an Australian shipping company.

 History

-McIlwraith, McEacharn & Co (MMC) was founded in 1875 in London by Scottish sea captains, Andrew McIlwraith and Malcolm McEacharn.
-In 1876 it began operating ships to take British migrants to the Australia under contract to the Government of Queensland.
-In 1891, it relocated it headquarters to Melbourne.
+McIlwraith, McEacharn & Co (MMC) was founded in 1875 in London by Scottish sea captains Andrew McIlwraith and Malcolm McEacharn.
+In 1876 it began operating ships to take British migrants to Australia under contract to the Government of Queensland.
+In 1891, it relocated its headquarters to Melbourne.

-MMC built up a coal bunkering businesses, had a shareholding in Mount Morgan Mine and had associations with Burns Philp and Castlemaine Perkins.
+MMC built up a coal bunkering business, had a shareholding in Mount Morgan Mine, and had associations with Burns Philp and Castlemaine Perkins.
 In 1958, MMC became a shareholder in bulk carrier operator Bulkships in partnership with the Adelaide Steamship Company.

 In May 1993, MMC was sold to Cyprus Mining Company.